mavvystudio/miniserver/README.md

 }

 /**
- * and then from the product service miniserver
+ * and then from the product service miniserver running on port 3002
  *
  * productService/src/getItem.ts
  */